AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/onboarding-screens-cloud/running-a-pipeline.md

 1. Click on Build to start the build process.

 1. Once the build process completes, click on the author link from the Environments Card from the Cloud Manager’s Overview page to navigate to Screens Content Provider.

+## What's Next {#whats-next}

+Once you have learnt how to run the pipeline for your program in Cloud Manager, you are now ready to move on to the next step.
+The next step is Configuring and Setting up your Screens project.